shivivats/KitchenAction/README.md

 - Texture `Wrap Mode` needs to be set to `Repeat` to ensure it works with manipulating UV in the Shader Graph.
 - Separate the sounds and the logic too!
 Same principle as with the visuals.
 - TMP materials need to have the full name of the font so that they can be chosen in the TMP inspector component.
+- Single-use UI templates can be kept as an inactive child to the container where they'll be used.
+They can be used as prefabs, however that would clutter up the assets and this way they are kept where they are used.

 ### Separate Logic from Visuals!
 - Make a parent object that's in charge of the logic and its children are the visuals.